jdechicchis/ar-semantic-understanding/model/README.md

 - `image_name`: Name of image associated with the annotation (string)
 - `annotation`: A 224(h) x 224(w) array indexed by [h][w] where each entry is the class ID of the corresponding pixel.

-Training class weights (based off overall pixel-level class instances) derived using the median frequency methods:
+Training class weights (based off overall pixel-level class instances) derived using the median frequency method:

 | Class              | ID | Weight        |
 |--------------------|----|---------------|